Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 - Donations arrive in your bank account within 48 hours

 Braintree – owned by industry giant PayPal – is a world-renowned platform for accepting card payments.
-And though you might not have known it, it excels in providing merchant solutions for nonprofits, too.
-As well as offering your donors “almost any way to pay,” Braintree can help your charity cut out fraud and reach a new generation of donors through mobile and web.
+And Braintree, though you might not have known it, excels in providing merchant solutions for nonprofits, too.
+Braintree, as well as offering your donors “almost any way to pay,” assists you in cutting out fraud, and reaching a new generation of donors through mobile and web.
 And if that wasn’t enough?
 Braintree offers special pricing for nonprofits, too, letting you free up cash flow for what matters most.

 - Customise the design of your checkout page